Laxilef/OTGateway/README.md

 - Emergency mode.
 If the Wi-Fi connection is lost or the gateway cannot connect to the MQTT server, the mode will turn on.
 This mode will automatically maintain the set temperature and prevent your home from freezing.
 In this mode it is also possible to use equithermal curves (weather-compensated control).
 - Automatic error reset (not with all boilers)
 - Diagnostics:
-  - The process of heating the coolant for heating: works/does not work
+  - The process of heating: works/does not work
   - The process of heating water for hot water: working/not working
   - Display of boiler errors
-  - Burner status: on/off
+  - Burner status (flame): on/off
   - Burner modulation level in percent
   - Pressure in the heating system
   - Gateway status (depending on errors and connection status)
   - Boiler connection status via OpenTherm interface
   - The current temperature of the heat carrier (usually the return heat carrier)
-  - Set coolant temperature (depending on the selected mode)
+  - Set heat carrier temperature (depending on the selected mode)
   - Current hot water temperature
 - Auto tuning of PID and Equitherm parameters *(in development)*
 - [Home Assistant](https://www.home-assistant.io/) integration via MQTT.
 The ability to create any automation for the boiler!